 Top stock recommendations by Ashwani Gujral, Mitessh Thakkar, Prakash Gaba for Thursday

-Ashwani Gujral - Buy TVS Motor Company with a stop loss of Rs 470, target at Rs 495
+Ashwani Gujral - Buy Infosys with a stop loss of Rs 700, target at Rs 725

-Prakash Gaba - Buy Ambuja Cements with a stop loss of Rs 202, target at Rs 208
+Prakash Gaba - Buy Cadila Healthcare with a stop loss of Rs 260, target at Rs 270

 Have you signed up for Primo, our daily newsletter?